JasonChou0219/test/docs/source/03_Installation.rst

    docker start postgres
    docker start redis

-4. Experiments are run in docker containers.
+4. [Optional] Experiments are run in docker containers.
 The container can be customized.
-To create the container, run the *create_container_image* script* in the *user_script_env* folder:
+To re-create the container, run the *create_container_image* script* in the *user_script_env* folder:

 .. code-block:: console